nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `listStudents` followed by `delete 2` deletes the 2nd student in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

+### Listing tasks of a student : listTasks

+Lists the tasks of the specified student from the student list.

+Format: `listTasks INDEX`

+Examples:
+* `listTasks 1`

 ### Adding a task for a student: `addTask`

 Adds a task to a specific student.